laravel/docs/scheduling.md

 <a name="scheduling-queued-jobs"></a>
 ### Scheduling Queued Jobs

 The `job` method may be used to schedule a [queued job](/docs/{{version}}/queues).
-This method provides a convenient way to schedule jobs without using the `call` method to manually create Closures to queue the job:
+This method provides a convenient way to schedule jobs without using the `call` method to manually create closures to queue the job:

     $schedule->job(new Heartbeat)->everyFiveMinutes();